Agent demo

 A capability-bound LLM agent

 capa_agent_demo is an LLM agent harness in about 650 lines of Capa across four files.
-The model can call a small set of tools (read a file, list a directory, fetch a GET-only URL, read the clock); each tool's authority is statically narrowed by the type system; and the capability manifest is the audit contract.
-This page describes the real repository; every manifest shown here was regenerated from its source with capa --manifest in June 2026.
+The model can call a small set of tools (read a file, list a directory, fetch a GET-only URL, read the clock); each tool's authority is statically narrowed by the type system, and the capability manifest is the audit contract.

 The problem